nmd1/psims/README.md

 ## Twitter Developer API setup

 In order to be able to access the sentiment analysis portion of this project, please ensure that you have a Twitter Developer account.
-The instructions for setting up one can be found at the following link: https://developer.twitter.com/en/apply-for-access
+The instructions for setting up one can be found at the following [link](https://developer.twitter.com/en/apply-for-access).

-Once you have access to the Twitter Developer account, go to the Developer Portal: https://developer.twitter.com/en/portal/dashboard.
+Once you have access to the Twitter Developer account, go to the [Developer Portal](https://developer.twitter.com/en/portal/dashboard).
 Use the links on the left hand side to set up an App.
 After you've named your app, you will be provided with an Access Token, Access Key and a Bearer Token.
 Please save these for future use.
 Also be sure to replace the placeholder value for 'BEARER_TOKEN' variable in extract_sentiment.py with the bearer token from you application.
 This will allow you to make calls to the Twitter API to get tweets and process sentiment.

 ## Getting Started